MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 - source doesn´t matter. (feeders can represent other users, so do not overwrite.)
 - ensure cluster is not local cluster (as that indicates either a loop or misuse.)

-If the message fails the non-local cluster test, it should be rejected, and logged (FIME: published ... hmm... clarify)
+If the notification message fails the non-local cluster test, it should be rejected, and logged (FIME: published ... hmm... clarify)

 ..
 NOTE::
  FIXME: